In this document

 Administrative settings for licensing

-You can manage several administrative controls for Google Play licensing in the Developer Console.
+You can manage several administrative controls for Google Play licensing in the Play Console.
 The controls let you:

 - Obtain the app's public key for licensing.
 When you are implementing licensing in an application, you must copy the public key string into the application.
 You can obtain the app's public key for licensing in the Services & APIs page (under All Applications).